Learn More About The Fractional Carbon Dioxide Laser Used In Laser Resurfacing

 When you prepare your selection of beauty products for your recovery process, be on the lookout for products that contain ingredients such as Retin A or glycolic acid.
 Due to the sensitivity of your skin after laser resurfacing with the fractional carbon dioxide laser, these products should be avoided.
 So, make sure your remove these products from your regular skincare area before you come in for your appointment.

 Please note that the recovery time can be subject to any other treatment you had in addition to your laser resurfacing.
 For example, if you had a full face facelift, then you have to consider wound healing as well.
 The skin tightening effects may not be as obvious when accompanied by a facelift, this due to the bruising and swelling that can be experienced post-procedure.
 Some patients may also have fillers or other procedures that have their own set of recovery guidelines.

 During the recovery process, patients should avoid prolonged sun exposure.
 They should use sufficient sunscreen throughout their recovery, but avoiding direct contact with sunlight will be most beneficial.
 Different skin types may need different types of protection as well.
 For more information about how to look after your new skin, you can always speak to Dr Lanzer and one of his associates.

 Want to make an appointment for laser resurfacing with the fractional carbon dioxide laser?
 Or do you have a question about treatment with this kind of laser?
-Feel free to contact The Dr Lanzer Clinic via telephone.
+Or want to check before and after photos?
+Feel free to contact The Dr Lanzer Clinic via telephone also available in our Sydney and Brisbane location.
 Our friendly team of receptionists will be more than happy to help you out.
 You can also contact us by the online enquiry form.